peter890176/sf2/README.md

   ```
   Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

+## Deployment & Containerization

+This project is configured for seamless deployment using Docker and Netlify.

+- **Netlify**: The `netlify.toml` file contains the necessary configuration to build and deploy the application on Netlify.
+- **Docker**: A `Dockerfile` and `docker-compose.yml` are provided for building and running the application in a containerized environment.
+  - To build and run the Docker container:
+    ```sh
+    docker-compose up --build
+    ```

 ## Project Structure

 ```
 sf2/
 └── src/
-    ├── components/      # Reusable UI components (NavBar, ProductCard, etc.)
+    ├── api/             # Axios setup and API request functions ├── components/      # Reusable UI components (NavBar, ProductCard, etc.)
     ├── context/         # Global state management (CartContext) ├── pages/           # Page components for routing (ShopPage, ProductDetailPage, etc.)